starch-uk/sca-extra/README.md

 - Open your Salesforce project with `code-analyzer.yml` and the `rulesets/` folder present
 - The extension will automatically analyze your code and surface issues in the editor

-For detailed configuration instructions, including how to add rules, configure properties, disable default rules, and use Regex rules, see the [Configuring code-analyzer.yml](#configuring-code-analyzeryml) section above.
+For detailed configuration instructions, including how to add rules, customize rules, disable default rules, and use Regex rules, see the [Configuring code-analyzer.yml](#configuring-code-analyzeryml) section above.

 ## Rules Documentation